Gibbons-Lab/pipelines/model_builder/README.md

 General options:
   --data_dir [str]              The main data directory for the analysis (must contain `raw`).
+  --method                      The method used to build the models.
+Either `carveme` or `gapseq`.
 Growth Media:
   --media_db                    A file containing growth media specification for CARVEME.
+This is a
+                                TSV file for carveme and a CSV file for gapseq.
   --media                       Comma-separated list of media names to use.
+Only used for CARVEME.
 ```